mossmatters/HybPiper/README.md

 [https://github.com/mossmatters/HybPiper/wiki/Installation](https://github.com/mossmatters/HybPiper/wiki/Installation)

-Once all dependencies are installed you can download a test dataset [here](https://github.com/mossmatters/HybPiper/raw/master/test_dataset.tar.gz), extract the `\*.tar.gz` file, and execute the `run_hybpiper_test_dataset.sh` script from the `test_dataset` directory for a demonstration of HybPiper.
+Once all dependencies are installed you can download a test dataset [here](https://github.com/mossmatters/HybPiper/raw/master/test_dataset.tar.gz), extract the `*.tar.gz` file, and execute the `run_hybpiper_test_dataset.sh` script from the `test_dataset` directory for a demonstration of HybPiper.

 ----

 # Pipeline Input

-Full instructions on running the pipeline, including a step-by-step tutorial using a small test dataset, is available on our wiki:
+Full instructions on running the pipeline, including a step-by-step tutorial using a small test dataset, are available on our wiki:

 [https://github.com/mossmatters/HybPiper/wiki](https://github.com/mossmatters/HybPiper/wiki)